Summary

 The most important thing about tribunals is their entertainment value

-A harsh public evaluation is an option, but one with consequences for the possible perpetrators of violations of norms and laws.
-If this is organised internationally, it is called 'tribunal', a word with unpleasant associations.
-At most, such an evaluation will pick out a few scapegoats who can be ritually victimized, while 90% of those responsible get away with it.
-Not only cabinet members and other leaders, but I am mainly referring to the following journalists, politicians, civil servants and academia.
-And that while it is precisely they who have let those few victimized poor wretches have their way and even urged them to even more disproportionate policy or to even more desirable 'science'.
+A harsh public evaluation is an option, but one with consequences for any perpetrators of violations of standards and the law.
+If this is organized internationally, it is called a 'tribunal', a word with unpleasant associations.
+Such an evaluation will at most single out a few scapegoats who can be ritually sacrificed, while 90% of those responsible get away with it.
+Not only cabinet members and other leaders, but I am mainly referring to the adherent journalists, politicians, civil servants and academia.
+And yet it is precisely they who let those few victimized poor slobs have their way and even encouraged even more disproportionate policies or even more desirable 'science'.

 The media have provided support, which in turn has allowed politicians to draw the moral jokers.
 We still remember the one-two punch between Paulusma and Kuipers, the inciting Kuiken, the Thinktankers and their trolls whispered by the Ministry of Health, Welfare and Sport/RIVM/NCTV, a legion of silent academics, professors and doctors, prize-winning collaborators, lustily twittering newsreels, corrupt government advisors and so on.
 If you put it that way, there is no saving it.